The day an agent offers you representation is one of the most incredible moments in your publishing journey.

 I’ll never forget when my agent, Catherine Drayton, called me to offer representation for Jacob Wonderbar.
 I had doubted myself nearly every step of the way before that point and hadn’t even told my friends and family I was working on a novel.
 But suddenly there was someone else who believed in my novel’s potential!
 A publishing professional, no less!

-With that inevitable rush of euphoria, all the more reason to plan out your strategy for handling that offer ahead of time.
+Since you’ll inevitably experience a rush of euphoria, it’s all the more reason to plan out your strategy for handling that offer ahead of time.
 Don’t immediately yell, “YES, DEAR LORD YES” even if you really want to.
 Take your time to make sure it’s the right fit.

 This is a crucial conversation.
 A bad agent (or a bad relationship with your agent) can do more harm to your writing career than having no agent.
 If an agent sends out your work to publishers, that’s your shot.
 You don’t get a second one with the same project.
 So make absolutely sure it’s a good fit.